What Will Happen If You Are Charged with Violating a Criminal Protective Order Related to a Domestic Violence Case?

 Violating a Protective Order – Penal Code 273.6 PC

-If you violate this criminal protective order, not only will you be looking at a new crime being filed against, you will break the terms that the judge set for your release, and most of these criminal judges, especially when it comes to domestic violence cases, do not take any chances.
+If you violate this criminal protective order, not only will you be looking at a new crime being filed, but you will also break the terms that the judge set for your release.
+Most of these criminal judges, especially when it comes to domestic violence cases, do not take any chances.
+The consequences could include arrest, high bail, or even no bail, a 10-year ban on contacting the other party, and a tarnished record that could affect your future.

 Violating a criminal protective order can have harsh consequences under California Penal Code 273.6.

-They're going to have you arrested, and they can jack your bail up very high to make it difficult to post, or if they think you're a bad enough danger, they can make it no bail.
+They're going to have you arrested, and they can raise your bail very high to make it difficult to post.
+If they think you're a bad enough danger, they can make it no bail.

 That way, you can't get out while your case is pending.
 While your case is over, typically in these domestic violence cases, they're going to put a 10-year band on you contacting the other party.

-So, if you're married to the other party and have children with the other party, you start to see the problems when it comes to these protective orders.
+So, if you're married to the other party and have children with the other party, you start to see the problems with these protective orders.

 This stays on your record.
 When somebody looks your record up, they're going to see that you violated a criminal protective order.
 That makes you a hazardous person in a lot of people's eyes.